akshiii/javascript_questions/SystemDesign/Readme.md

 ### A11y

+1. Support different color schemas for people with color blindeness disablilities.
+2. All inputs and text areas should have aria-live.
    Aria roles is most imp here.
+3. Images also need to have alt attributes.
+4. Hots keys(or keyboard shortcuts) like Scroll up, Scroll Down, Call for help etc..

 ![alt text](images/a11y.png)